IGF-PSD/igf_toolbox/docs/concepts/HOSPITAL_ACTIVITY.md

 ### 6th character of *GHM*

+The 6th character of a *GHM* is significant and is associated to a level of severity of the hospital stay.
+The *racine de GHM* can be found by excluding this last character from the *GHM*.

 |6th character of *GHM*    |Label    |
 |------------------|---------|
 |1 or A|Niveaux de sévérité 1 ou A|